appcypher/wasmo-old/lib/runtime/README.md

         * Populate InstanceData with local func addrs

     JIT Lazy:
         * Does nothing.
-Functions are called on first call
+Functions are compiled on first call

     AOT:
         * Compiles to code with dynamic calls to external symbols